mohammad-baker/can-of-books-frontend/README.md

 Number and name of feature: 3.
 Book Component: As a user, I'd like to see my list of books, so that I can track what's impacted me, and what's recommended to me.

-Estimate of time needed to complete: 240 Minuets
+Estimate of time needed to complete: 120

 Start time: 16:30

+Finish time: 18:30

+Actual time needed to complete: 120

+### **Class-12**
+Number and name of feature: 1.
+Create: As a user, I'd like to add a new book to my shelf, so that I can keep my lists up to date with my latest books and recommendations.

+Estimate of time needed to complete: 180 Minuets

+Start time: 21:00

-Finish time:
+Finish time: 24:00

+Actual time needed to complete: 180 Minuets

+Number and name of feature: 2.
+Delete: As a user, I want to remove books from my list, so that only the most important books are on my shelf.

+Estimate of time needed to complete: 180 Minuets

+Start time: 20:30

+Finish time:23:30

-Actual time needed to complete:
+Actual time needed to complete: 180 Minuets

 ## Credit and Collaborations